How do you measure Engagement Rate in the Social Media Tracker?

-The Social Media Tracker offers an engagement rate metric for measuring levels of engagement on Facebook, Twitter, Google Plus, and YouTube.
+The Social Media Tracker offers an engagement rate metric for measuring levels of engagement on Facebook, Twitter, Instagram and Pinterest.

 Total engagement is the sum of all audience interactions on a social network over your set date range, and we use this as a part of our calculation of engagement rate.

 Since social media can allow a user that is not part of a page’s audience to interact with posts, there would be no way to accurately scale this metric from 0-100 with the data that is publicly available to Semrush.

 Engagement rate can be useful for comparing two posts from one profile or two posts from competing profiles.
 The rate represents how much engagement the social profile was able to get relative to the size of their audience and amount of posts.

 This way, you can compare the effectiveness of a Facebook post from a profile with a large audience to a competing Facebook post from a profile with a small audience.